Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 Colored pencil artworks are some of the most beautiful and intricate pieces of artwork around.
 The delicate colors and fine lines make for a stunning piece of art that can be appreciated by anyone.

 Delicia is a colored pencil art student who takes great pride in her work.
 She created these pieces in Grade 11.
 Her skills have only grown better with time.
-Her artwork is incredibly detailed, and the colors are always bright and vibrant.

 Cock of the Rock

 The Cock of the Rock is a beautiful bird that can be found in the Andes Mountains of South America.
-This brightly colored bird is a member of the cotinga family, and is known for its distinctive red crest.
-Delica did a very good job of capturing the characteristics using colored pencils.
+This brightly colored bird is a Cotinga family member known for its distinctive red crest.

 Cock of the rock by Delicia Andrews